kenjiu/PUI2018_ku373/HW11_ku373/README.md

 ## Questions and Tasks
 HW11 is devided into two parts.

 -MTA data wrangling and Randomtree.
 Use numpy 3D data and create time-series.
+Create features.

 -Plotting along with advises that we got from peers.
 Descriptions are below.
+I described NYC population changes by borough.

 ## Contributions
 HW11 has been done by Kenji Uchimoto by himself.